AdaCore/spark2014/lrm/source/subprograms.rst

 There are no dynamic semantics associated with a ``dependency_aspect`` it used purely for static analyses purposes and is not executed.

-.. todo:: We could consider executable semantics, especially for
-     conditional dependencies, but I think we should only consider executing aspects which are Ada aspects such as Pre and Post.

 .. centered:: **Examples**